Holy Dirt

 The performance toured 17 UK venues and was later reimagined in India in collaboration with QTP to tour flagship festivals including the Tata Literature festival, Mumbai and Serendipity Festival, Goa.

-Holy Dirt, funded by Arts Council England and InKo Centre, India and commissioned by Certain Blacks and Art Asia, premiered at Ensemble Festival in July 2025 and will embark on an international tour across the UK, India and Korea in 2026–27.
+Holy Dirt, funded by Arts Council England and InKo Centre, India and commissioned by Certain Blacks and Art Asia, premiered at Ensemble Festival in July 2025.
+In May 2026 Holy Dirt was presented at Norfolk and Norwich Festival, Brighton Festival and at Inspirate An Indian Summer, Leicester (July) commissioned by Brighton Festival and Inspirate.

 Creation and Production Credits